TE (Tris-EDTA) buffer system consists of Tris and EDTA and has a significant role in DNA extraction to dissolve the DNA precipitate.

 - Hence for the preparation of 1X TE buffer, we have to take 1 ml of stock buffer and add 9ml of D/W.

 - This will make a 1X working solution from a 10X stock solution.

-- 10mM Tris HCL and 1mM EDTA will make directly the 1X of working solution.
+- 10mM Tris HCl and 1mM EDTA will make directly the 1X of the working solution.

 - In order to achieve a good quality of results please autoclave the TE buffer solution before use.

 Likewise, you can prepare a 2X or 0.5X TE buffer as per the requirement of the assay.

 As we said earlier, the TE buffer has a significant role in eluting, washing and isolating DNA.

 It dissolves DNA or RNA and protects the nucleic acid from degradation.